-First take a look at your own schedule and see which dates and times are best for you.
-One of the best benefits of a FRBO / FSBO transaction is that you can do things on your time.
+First, take a look at your own schedule and see which dates and times are best for you.
+One of the best benefits of an FRBO / FSBO transaction is that you can do things on your time.
 Write down different days of the week and times during the day you can set aside first before deciding on a final list.

 Generally, These Times Work

-- Saturday and Sunday: These are the most common days to host a FRBO or FSBO open house.
+- Saturday and Sunday: These are the most common days to host an FRBO or FSBO open house.
 If you’re looking for general advice, most sellers find success on weekend afternoons.
 1pm – 4pm, for instance.
-Opening too early on the weekends, such as 8am or 9am, risks losing people who like to sleep in after a long week.
+Opening too early on the weekends, such as 8 am or 9 am, risks losing people who like to sleep in after a long week.

 Remember, don’t take these generalities to heart.
 This is simply a way to get into the mindset of your buyer and understand how to work around their lifestyle. beycome knows that there are many ways you can schedule an open house that may look different than “everybody else’s”.
 Below you can read some more advanced ways of leveraging your city, area, and neighborhood for even more traffic.